My coaching sessions are always highly personalised. I don’t force people through a generic coaching programme.

 If you're looking for a self-proclaimed 'tough guy' to shame you into action, I’m probably not going to be the right coach for you.

 When it comes to accountability, I prefer to treat my clients like the adults they are – clever individuals who are self-motivated enough to hire a coach and do what’s needed.

 Pearson’s Law says that when performance is measured, performance improves.
-That’s why I’m big on putting systems in place that allow you to keep track of your progress, while targeting any areas for improvement.
+That’s why, as an accountability coach, I’m big on putting systems in place that allow you to keep track of your progress, while targeting any areas for improvement.